29692 Ellensburg Avenue

 Crisis Resolution Center is 51.3 miles from Gold Beach, OR

-Crisis Resolution Center is a substance abuse treatment center for individuals living in Gold Beach, OR. and its surrounding areas while battling a drug and alcohol abuse disorder .
+Crisis Resolution Center is a substance abuse treatment center for individuals living in Gold Beach, Oregon and its surrounding areas while battling a drug and alcohol abuse disorder .
 It offers services like trauma-related counseling, contingency management/motivational incentive, behavior modification, individual psychotherapy, dialectical behavior therapy, motivational interviewing and more, that are in keeping with its philosophy of evidence based treatments that are proven effective.

 Crisis Resolution Center believes in individualized care to ensure that their patients find success and sobriety.
 The alcohol and drug treatment program has also specialized in other types of care like legal advocacy, veterans, domestic violence, persons with eating disorders, social skills development, active duty military - among many others.
 Many of these services are also provided by Crisis Resolution Center in different settings like long term drug treatment, inpatient drug and alcohol rehab centers, intensive outpatient treatment, short term drug rehab programs, inpatient detoxification facilities, as well as others.

 In addition, it has aftercare plans created to help you achieve permanent stability.
-These services have ensured that Crisis Resolution Center has a special place within Gold Beach, OR. and its surrounding area, especially because they promote both positive short and long term outcomes for the people who enroll into this addiction treatment facility.
+These services have ensured that Crisis Resolution Center has a special place within Gold Beach, Oregon and its surrounding area, especially because they promote both positive short and long term outcomes for the people who enroll into this addiction treatment facility.
 Lastly, Crisis Resolution Center accepts private medical insurance, cash or self-payment, sliding fee scale, payment assistance, other state funds, state corrections or juvenile justice funds and others.

 Josephine County Comm Corrections is 51.6 miles from Gold Beach, Oregon